 • How to Identify an Experienced Trauma-Focused Therapist

-The National Child Traumatic Stress Network (NCTSN) has developed resources to help children, families, and communities cope with what they are seeing and hearing, acknowledge their feelings, and find ways to heal together.
+The NCTSN has developed resources to help children, families, and communities cope with what they are seeing and hearing, acknowledge their feelings, and find ways to heal together.
 They also have resources to help families navigate the holidays after a traumatic loss.
 These resources include:

 National Center for Victims of Crime, Victim Connect Resource Center